 Health Disparities Conference

-Led by a resident in the PGY-3 class, this monthly conference centers around the discussion of a health disparities topic.
+This resident-led monthly conference centers around the discussion of a health disparities topic.
 Dr. Carolyn Britton, the Department’s Chief Diversity Officer, precepts these conferences.

 The weekly conference is led by one of our neuro-radiologists.
 In the conference, the residents review educational images that were obtained in the prior week.